sergei-mironov/nixtvm/README.md

 Inside `nix-shell tvm-llvm.nix -A shell`, users are able to run development tools such as python, g++, gdb, etc. `LD_LIBRARY_PATH` and `PYTHONPATH` include build directory.
-After running `nmake`, `build-native` directory should contain the just-built version of TVM.
+After running `nmake` shell function, just-built libraries should appear in `build-native` directory.

 In order to run examples, the following shell environment variables should be
 changed: